Swirrl/grafter/README.md

 official release will be `0.2`, this will hopefully be released in the coming weeks.

-We are currently following a `MAJOR.MINOR.PATCH` versioning scheme, but are anticipating significant breaking API changes between minor versions at least until we reach `1.0.0`.
+**NOTE:** We are currently following a `MAJOR.MINOR.PATCH` versioning scheme, but are anticipating significant breaking API changes between minor versions at least until we reach `1.0.0`.

-`PATCH` versions should be close to being backwardly compatible with previous `MINOR` versions.
+`PATCH` versions should be *close* to being backwardly compatible with previous `MINOR` versions.

 ## License